kiyoopoon/sena.nvim/README.md

 ### Features of sena.nvim

+> [!WARNING]
+> The image support only works on unix like system with kitty terminal and imagemagic installed.
+I will add cross platform support soon.

 - First of all before everything we have a custom live share plugin not a full working plugin BUT it's still a custom script that has some pretty good live server stuffs ( basic things needed for live server ), you can now close and manage currently open live server ports using `telescope` window.

 - Installing plugins using `packer.nvim`.